Brain-Development-and-Disorders-Lab/Neurocog.js/README.md

 # Experiments 🧠

 Project boilerplate for creating online neuropsychological tasks using TypeScript or JavaScript.
-Now with React!

 ## Features 🌈